13 Oct 2019

 Okay if you look at your money, what do you see on your money?
 Yusof Ishak.
 Who is Yusof Ishak?
 Our first President of Singapore.
 So it is common that on your currency, on your money, there will be images of your kings.
 And in those days not only do they have images of their kings, like Jesus later would say, “Render … .“ “What do you see on your coin?
 Caesar.
 “So render unto Caesar the things that are Caesar's.”
 So it's common in those days that they will have inscriptions or images of kings and of gods.

 So the Jews would say, “We cannot offer these pagan things to God.
 You've got to you use Jewish money.”
 Now where you get Jewish money if you stayed from overseas.
-They don't have money changers that we have that in those days so easily.
+They don't have money changers like we have that in those days so easily.
 So you need to change money and where do you change?
 At our temple and we will provide you this money changing service at a small processing fee.

 So they use these mechanisms to earn money out of religion.
 Now, what's even more interesting is that not only are these little stallholders and money changers earning, it's part of a franchise.
 What, what franchise?
 Well, in those days, the position of the high priest is not given to the most holy man or to the most godly man, or to the most respected man.
 The post of the high priest is up for tender, put up for tender by Caesar and the highest bidder will get the office of the high priest.